rodolfodpk/takehome1/docs/ARCHITECTURE.md

 ## Architecture Overview

 The application follows a **package-per-layer** architecture pattern optimized for high-throughput reactive processing.
-The system is designed to handle 10,000+ events/second per instance using a fully reactive stack (WebFlux + R2DBC).
+The system is designed to handle 2,000+ events/second per instance (tested up to 3,700+ events/second under stress) using a fully reactive stack (WebFlux + R2DBC).

 ```
 src/main/kotlin/com/rdpk/metering/